amininger/pysoarlib/README.md

 `add_output_command(command_name:str)`
 Will register a handler that listens to output link commands with the given name

+`add_print_event_handler(handler:func)`
+Will register a print event handler (function taking 1 string argument) that will be called whenever a soar print event occurs.

 `on_init_soar()`
 Event Handler called when init-soar happens (need to release SML working memory objects)